thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 ### Subject

 {{Section 4.1.2.6 of !RFC5280}} requires that, when the subject is a CA, the subject field be populated with a non-empty distinguished name.
 Therefore, Root CA certificates MUST have a non-empty subject field.
+This is because a CA's SubjectDN becomes the subordinate certificate's IssuerDN, which MUST NOT be empty.
-The subject field MUST contain the commonName, the organizationName, and the countryName attribute and MAY contain an organizationalUnitName attribute.
+The subject field
+MUST contain the commonName, the organizationName, and the countryName attribute and MAY contain an organizationalUnitName attribute.
 If a subjectAltName extension is present, it SHOULD be set to a value